catchupdays-devs/catchupdays.dev/README.md

 ## Getting Started

+First, create a `.env.local` file with `GH_TOKEN=XXX` token.
+You can get the token at https://github.com/settings/tokens/new.

-First, run the development server:
+Run the development server:
 ```bash
 npm run dev
 # or